 II.
 Timeline for Submission and Review of Grant Request(s)

-b) MARCH 1ST: The SEATA SSATC Chair shall be responsible for verifying and forwarding each complete grant request packet (with required documents) to a state based peer review team (composed of the respective State President and State’s SSATC Representative) .
+c) JANUARY 7TH: The SEATA SSATC Chair shall be responsible for verifying and forwarding each complete grant request packet (with required documents) to a respective state based peer review team (composed of the respective State President and State’s SSATC Representative).

 i.
 Submit SSSA Application materials to the NATA and notify the SEATA Treasurer that the approved application fee can be paid to NATA.

 ii.
-Notify the athletic trainer who submitted the grant request that he/she has received the SEATA SSSA Grant and their application has been submitted to the NATA for formal review.
+Notify each athletic trainer who submitted a grant request that he/she has/has not received the SEATA SSSA Grant and their application has/has not been submitted to the NATA for formal review.

 III.
 Notification of a District IX Safe Sports School Awards